 Following the winning phase is the stage of disordered gambling that’s unavoidable — the losing stage.
 During this phase, they become more focused on gambling than ever before.
 Paradoxically, as a disordered gambler’s wins become less and less impactful to their emotional state, they become increasingly obsessed with the pastime.
 Wins hardly register — they’re already thinking of the next bet.
 More and more of their funds go to gambling.
 They soon develop serious financial issues.
 When they lose, they “chase the loss,” immediately trying to win back what they lost, perpetuating a self-destructive cycle.

 Even before this stage of disordered gambling begins, an individual may already be facing financial problems due to their constant spending.
 As a result, they may have difficulties paying for essential payments like bills and fail to pay back their bills on time.
 When their family members and friends ask them what happened to all of their money or where they’re spending so much time, they’ll start to cover up their problem gambling behaviors with lies.

 After experiencing the highs of winning, it will still be hard for someone in the losing phase to stop gambling, even after a long losing streak.
 Their small gambling victories every now and then can keep their illusion of success alive and offer them a glimmer of hope that their winning streak will resume — even after sustaining significant losses.

 Phase 3: Desperation

 No matter how far an individual’s gambling disorder has progressed, treatment and support can still help them recover.
-At the Council, we offer hope for anyone that resolves to change their behavior.
-If you or a loved one need help with unhealthy sports gambling in East Rutherford, NJ or any other gambling activity, call our free, confidential hotline, 1-800-GAMBLER.
+At 800-GAMBLER, we offer hope for anyone that resolves to change their behavior.
+We have a variety of tools to help you overcome problematic behavior, including videos on gambling and gamblers’ anonymous resources.
+If you or a loved one need help with unhealthy sports gambling in East Rutherford, NJ, or any other gambling activity, call our free, confidential hotline, 1-800-GAMBLER.